 Photographed in author's garden.

-You might be interested in reading the fairy tale about these creatures called Magic Bubbles.
+You might be interested in reading a fairy tale about these creatures—Magic Bubbles.